Gboko

-Gboko is a Local Government Area in Benue state, North-central Nigeria.
-It is headquartered in the town of Gboko.
+Gboko is a city and local government area in Benue state, North-central Nigeria.

-Gboko LGA was created on 11 May 1970 with a landmass of 2,264 sq km.
+Gboko LGA was created on 11 May 1970 with a landmass of 2264 km2.
 Wielding a population of 358,936 according to 2006 census, it is the largest of the twenty-three local governments by population in Benue State.

 Tiv, Hausa, and English are the languages most widely spoken in Gboko.

-The town of Gboko also doubles as the ancestral headquarters of the Tiv people.
+The city of Gboko also doubles as the ancestral headquarters of the Tiv people.
 The palace of the Tor Tiv, who is the supreme traditional leader, is situated right in the heart of the town.
 The current Tor Tiv honorifically called Begha U Tiv (Lion of Tiv people) is His Royal Majesty, Begha U Tiv, Orchivirigh, Prof Ortese Iorzua James Ayatse.

 Gboko is also host to former Benue Cement Company now Dangote Cement, and also home to the defunct BCC Lions Football Club, who were the 1990 winners of the African Cup Winners' Cup.
 They played host at the J.S Tarkar Stadium in the Gboko township.